2023 Overwatch League season: Notable events

-Teams start collective bargaining process
+Collective bargaining and Defiant deal

 According to esports journalist Jacob Wolf, Overwatch League teams retained British law firm Sheridans to start a collective bargaining process against the league, in an attempt to receive financial assistance after several years of high operating costs and low viewership.
+OverActive Media, the owners of the Toronto Defiant, was leading this collective bargaining effort, as reported by Wolf.

+On June 5, 2023, OverActive Media announced that Toronto Defiant had signed a sponsorship deal with the league, and the Overwatch League agreed to waive the outstanding franchise fees that OverActive Media had paid to enter the league.
+The agreement between OverActive Media and the Overwatch League consisted of three distinct components.
+Firstly, OverActive Media received an early payment of the league revenue share.
+Secondly, they secured a sponsorship agreement with the Toronto Ultra, their Call of Duty League franchise.
+Lastly, the Overwatch League eliminated the entry fees, which amounted to US$8.04 million.
+Prior to the deal, it had been reported that the Overwatch League teams collectively owed Activision Blizzard a considerable sum, with each team owing approximately $6 to $7.5 million, totaling $120 to $150 million.
+Although OverActive Media's CEO and co-founder, Adam Adamou, stated that it is "fair to assume that an agreement like this covers all of the teams," he did not explicitly confirm whether other teams received the same deal.
+However, Adamou did acknowledge that the agreement was part of the collective bargaining process.
+It was later confirmed by Sports Business Journal that this waiver of outstanding entry fees applied to the entire Overwatch League, not just the Toronto Defiant.

 Blizzard's contract with NetEase expires

 On January 24, 2023, Activision Blizzard and NetEase ended their 14-year licensing agreement.
 With the termination of the agreement, all Activision Blizzard titles that were operated by NetEase, which includes Overwatch 2, went offline in China.
 This resulted in the four Chinese Overwatch League teams — Chengdu Hunters, Guangzhou Charge, Shanghai Dragons (owned by NetEase), and Hangzhou Spark — no longer being able to play in their home country.
 Additionally, competitions related to unapproved games in China are not allowed to be broadcast on Chinese live-streaming platforms.
 While some unapproved games have been broadcast in China in the past, the Chinese government is expected to "strictly enforce" this policy as it pertains to Blizzard titles.